Makae/rxjs-insights/docs/article.md

     });
 });
 ```
-This looks cumbersome, because it is.
-There is a lot of boilerplate code to get this running.
+As you can see we need to track the currently open subscriptions and unsubscribe when the user typed in some additional letters.
+Tracking the old subscription is cumbersome, because there is a lot of boilerplate code to get this running.
 There is a much easier way to achieve this which also manages the `ongoingRequestSubscription` for us.
+In this case we could just use the `switchMap()` Operator.
 (See: Common High-Order operator functions)

 ### Inner and Outer Observables
 Comming back to the example above, we can see the distinction between the **Inner Observable** and **Outer Observable**:
 * Outer Observable: **`Observable<`**`Observable<MyType>`**`>`**
   * Has a stream which returns Observables
-  * The stream of observables has to be subscribed and unsubscribed to (somebody needs to handle this)
+  * The stream of observables has to be subscribed and unsubscribed to (Some part of our code need to handle this).
+In this case we have done it by tracking the old subscription in the variable `ongoingRequestSubscription`
 * Inner Observable: **`Observable<MyType>`**
-  * Has a stream of the "standard" values
+  * Has a stream of values with "standard" types
-  * Normally we are only interested in those "normal" values
+  * In the end, we are only interested in those values, not the Observables themselfes

 ### Common High-Order operator functions
-The first touch-points a new developer has with higher-Order observables are normally the built in operator functions like `switchMap()`, `exhaustMap()` or `mergeMap()` or `concatMap()`.
-They are normally used to trigger a side effect or fetching of data based on an event emitted on the upstream observable.
+The first touch-points a new developer has with higher-order observables are normally the built in operator functions like `switchMap()`, `exhaustMap()`, `mergeMap()` or `concatMap()`.
+They are normally used to trigger a side effect or for fetching data based on an event emitted on the upstream observable.

-They take in a value and **map** it to a **new Observable** which returns another value.
+They take in a value and **map** it to a **new Observable** which returns in turn returns another value.

-Imagine for example you want to fetch suggestions for your autocomplete feature from the, when the user is typing in some letters into an input.
+Imagine you want to fetch suggestions for your autocomplete feature from the server.
+This should happen, when the user is typing inside of a text input field.

-Lets take the example from the previous Article section about **Pipes**.
+Lets take the example from the previous article section about **Pipes**.
 Below you can see the code again from the section:
 ```ts
 const mySubscription = fromEvent(htmlInput, 'keyup')